petrosTsatsis/demo/README.md

 # thesisApp

-This is a web application for my thesis project in the Harokopoio Univercity that i currently I am building.
+This is a web application for my thesis project in the Harokopoio University that I am currently building.

 To run this app you need to run: